dealingwith/poole/_posts/2019-05-12-this-weekend.markdown

 ![]({{site.baseurl}}/assets/2019/05/milo_soccer2.jpg)

 Milo scores his first goal of the season.
 The ball comes to him and he kicks it and it goes in the goal.
-The crowd of parents go wild.
+The crowd of parents goes wild.
 He talks about it for at least a day and a half.

 ---